We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Return policy.
 We also looked for mattresses with free or inexpensive returns through the manufacturer or online store.

-The mattresses on this list are currently priced for queen size, not including the base, tax, delivery charges, or setup fees, should they apply.
+The mattresses on this list are priced for queen size, not including the base, tax, delivery charges, or setup fees, should they apply.

-We indicated pricing as follows:
+We indicate pricing as follows: